1970s Radio Studio Project

 The studio occupies space in a working office.
 As such, space is somewhat limited and desk elements need to share functions.
 Very little attention has been paid to acoustics, since live recording is not currently done.
 Practical options exist for improving the acoustics, such as area carpets on the floor, movable baffles, and acoustic treatments of various types.

-Input sources, in addition to a Shure SM7B microphone and SM58 microphone, include five Harris Criterion 90 cart machines.
+Input sources, in addition to a pair of Shure SM7B microphones and an SM58 microphone, include five Harris Criterion 90 cart machines.
 Two are record/play machines and three are play-only.
-There are two turntables, both Harris CB1201, with Shure M232 tone arms and Shure M4407 cartridges.
+There are two main turntables, both Harris CB1201, with Shure M232 tone arms and Shure M4407 cartridges.
 A third standby turntable (Hitachi HT-R10) is also available.
 Two reel-to-reel tape decks are included, an Ampex AG-440 professional machine and an Ampex 1455 consumer product.